Jeff Saibene

-Jeff Saibene (born 13 September 1968) is a Luxembourgish former professional footballer and manager of Swiss Challenge League club Neuchâtel Xamax.
+Jeff Saibene (born 13 September 1968) is a Luxembourgish former professional footballer and manager who most recently managed Swiss Challenge League club Neuchâtel Xamax.

 Personal life

 Saibene is a citizen of both Luxembourg and Switzerland and married with a Swiss wife.
 He is a fan of Hamburger SV.

 Club career

 He played most of his club football abroad, predominantly in Switzerland, but also in Belgium for Standard Liège.
 He began and ended his playing career in his native Luxembourg.

 International career

 As a defensive midfielder or defender, Saibene played for Luxembourg's national team 63 times between 1986 and 2001.
 He played in 27 FIFA World Cup qualification matches.

 He played his final international game in October 2001, a World Cup qualification loss at Yugoslavia.

 Coaching career

 Saibene was the manager of FC Aarau, in Switzerland and assistant to Allan Simonsen at the national team.
 He was formerly the assistant manager to Ryszard Komornicki at Aarau but was promoted in June 2009 when Komornicki left the club.
 He then managed Luxembourg U-21.
 He left his position in March 2011 to coach FC St. Gallen.

 On 19 March 2017, he was appointed as the new head coach of Arminia Bielefeld.
 He was sacked on 10 December 2018.

 He was appointed as the new head coach of FC Ingolstadt for the 2019–20 season.
 He was sacked on 9 March 2020.

 On 2 October 2020, he was named head coach of 1.
 FC Kaiserslautern.
 He was sacked on 30 January 2021.

 In June 2021, he was named new head coach of Racing FC Union Luxembourg.

 On 29 August 2022, he returned to Switzerland to take over coaching duties of struggling Swiss Challenge League side Neuchâtel Xamax.
+He was unable to turn around Xamax's fortune, managing only three wins in 25 games he managed.
+Following a 2–5 defeat to FC Aarau on 23 April 2023, he handed in his resignation.